ArianMoeini/ESP-EYE/README.md

 ## Usage

-Once flashed, the ESP-EYE will automatically start capturing images and performing classifications.
+Once flashed, the ESP-EYE will process the static image data and perform classification.
 The results will be output via the serial monitor.

 To interpret the results:
-- Each classification will show the predicted class and confidence level
+- The classification will show the predicted class and confidence level for the static image
-- The system updates classifications in real-time as the camera captures new images
+- Unlike a real-time system, this will be a one-time classification of the pre-loaded image

+## Static Image Data

+The project uses a static image converted to a C binary.
+This image data is included in the project files and is processed by the TensorFlow Lite model.

+To use a different image:
+1. Convert your desired image to the appropriate format and size
+2. Update the C binary data in the project
+3. Rebuild and flash the project

-## Model Training
+## Model Information

-The image classification model was trained on the CIFAR-10 dataset.
-For details on training your own model or using a different dataset, refer to the `trainingModel/` directory.
+The image classification model is based on the CIFAR-10 dataset, capable of classifying images into 10 categories.
+The model is quantized and optimized for running on the ESP32-S3 microcontroller.

 ## Troubleshooting

 - Ensure all connections are secure
-- Check that the ESP-EYE's camera is unobstructed and properly aligned
 - Verify that the serial monitor is set to the correct baud rate (typically 115200)
+- Check that the static image data is correctly included in the build

 ## Contributing